itf/6s092/courses/IAP19/PS/PS28/content.md

 <checkyourself>
 What should our subproblems look like?
 <showhide>
 $x(f, e)$: minimum number of drops to check any sequence of $f$ floors using $e$ eggs.
-In this case, the parameters we care about are the number of floors and the number of eggs and the desired output is the minimum number of drops.
+In this case, the parameters we care about are the number of floors and the number of eggs and the desired output is the minimum number of drops.<br><br>An important observation that you could make about this subproblem definition is that it does not depend on **how high up** the floors are.
+It will take the same amount of egg drops to determine $s$ if we are looking at floors $0$ through $9$ as if we are looking at floors $100$ through $109$, or even if we're looking at floors $0, 2, 4, \ldots, 18$.
+It's worth thinking about why that is true, and maybe walking through a few examples.
 </showhide>
 </checkyourself>